-This section outlines a few of the more common problem scenarios encountered with Polycom phones.
+Following are a few of the more common problem scenarios encountered with Polycom phones.
 In all these scenarios, it is useful to obtain a packet capture to see exactly what traffic passes to and from the phone, including DNS, HTTP, and SIP traffic.

-Polycom phone is set to use TLS but can't receive calls
+Polycom Phone is set to use TLS but can't receive calls